Gauravcodesbyheart/Gauravcodesbyheart/README.md

 - 💞️ I’m looking to collaborate on my coding journey
 - 📫 How to reach me gauravprofessional786@gmail.com
 - 😄 Pronouns: He/ Him
-- ⚡ Talk me on : technology
+- 🗣️ Talk me on : technology
--
--
+- 💬 Ask me about web development, C language , python and DSA

 <!---
 Gauravcodesbyheart/Gauravcodesbyheart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.